 The Maccabiah is all about bringing the Jewish community together.
 Despite being the world’s second-largest sporting event and one of the largest gatherings of Diaspora Jewry anywhere, the ability for supporters to travel to Israel and experience the Maccabiah first-hand is limited.
 Maccabi Media was created to address this concern and increase Jewish engagement with the Maccabiah both at home and in Israel.
 Maccabi USA first piloted this program at the 2019 European Maccabi Games in Hungary with one student journalist.
 Embedded with the American delegation, he participated in all team activities and provided written and photographic coverage of the athletes and Games.
-Inspired by his success, we now scaled this project and brought 14 students to Israel to report on the 21st Maccabiah in the summer of 2022.
+Inspired by his success, we scaled this project and brought 14 students to Israel to report on the 21st Maccabiah in the summer of 2022.
 It was a remarkable and rewarding success and now we look to build the program as a staple for future Games.